Table of Contents

 Wisteria is a type of plant that is poisonous to dogs.

 The wisteria plant contains toxic substances that can prove fatal for dogs.
-The leaves, flowers, and berries of the wisteria plant contain a chemical called “wisteria,” which is poisonous to dogs.
+The wisteria plant’s leaves, flowers, and berries contain a chemical called “wisteria,” which is poisonous to dogs.

 Symptoms of poisoning in dogs include vomiting, diarrhea, seizures and comas.
 These symptoms are often only seen hours after exposure to the plant.
 These symptoms are often only noticed hours after exposure to the plant.
-If your dog has eaten the wisteria plant, contact your vet as soon as possible.
+If your dog has eaten the wisteria plant, contact your vet immediately.

 Oleander Plant

-Oleander is a poisonous plant found in many countries around the world.
+According to the American Kennel Club, Oleander is a poisonous plant in many countries worldwide.
 It is a beautiful flowering plant with dark green leaves, pink or white flowers, and clusters of red berries.

-This plant is deadly to dogs when ingested.
+When ingested, this plant is deadly to dogs.
 They may experience vomiting, diarrhea, tremors, seizures, and even death.
-If you have an oleander houseplant in your home or office space and pets at home, then it is crucial to keep them away from the plant at all times.
+If you have an oleander houseplant in your home or office and pets at home, it is crucial to keep them away from the plant at all times.

 Boxwood

-Boxwoods is a popular houseplant that can be toxic to dogs.
-The Boxwood contains a chemical called Thujone, which is poisonous to the liver and can lead to seizures.
+Boxwood is a popular houseplant that can be toxic to dogs.
+The Boxwood contains Thujone, which is poisonous to the liver and can lead to seizures.
 Unlike other plants with a type of Thujone, Boxwood is not usually dangerous unless an untreated or prolonged exposure occurs.
-We should keep our boxwood plants out of reach from dogs and children because they are more susceptible to toxicity than adults.
+We should keep our boxwood plants from dogs and children out of reach because they are more susceptible to toxicity than adults.

 Colocasia & Elephant Ear

-Colocasia is a perennial plant that belongs to the same family as the taro, elephant ear and dahlia.
+Colocasia is a perennial plant in the same family as the taro, elephant ear, and dahlia.
 Some varieties of colocasia are toxic to dogs, while others are not.

 Elephant ear plants belong to the same family as colocasia and taro plants.
-Both of these plants can be poisonous for dogs if they consume them in large quantities or if they have any contact with the leaves or flowers of the plant.
+Both of these plants can be poisonous to dogs if they consume them in large quantities or if they come into contact with their leaves or flowers.

 Daffodil & Hyacinth